New Year's resolution for women: This story will inspire you!

 For the first time in the last five years of owning a credit card, I lost control of my monthly savings and expenditure.

 What happened?
-I let my emotions get the better of me.
+Like in all real life debt stories, I let my emotions get the better of me.
 I got registered (for marriage), impulsively bought a house without being able to financially afford it, I was planning a wedding… and I ended up in debt.

 How did it even get to this point?